d-morrison/IntroStatActivities/_book/08-paired.md

 ### Use statistical inferential methods to draw inferences from the data

 To simulate the null distribution we will use a bootstrapping method - sampling with replacement from the data set.
-Before bootstrapping we will need to shift the each data point by the difference $\mu_0 - \bar{x}$.
+Before bootstrapping we will need to shift each data point by the difference $\mu_0 - \bar{x}$.
 This will ensure that the simulated null distribution will be centered at the null value.

 11. Calculate the difference $\mu_0 - \bar{x}$.
 Will we need to shift the data up or down?